JustinCappos/fdtables/docs/epoll_add_underfd.md

 # Errors
   EBADF if the epollfd is not a valid fd

-  EINVALif the epollfd is not actually an epollfd
+  EINVAL if the epollfd is not actually an epollfd

 # Example
 ```